Development Environment Setup

 We are using a Teamscale server to run linting and static analysis on the votura codebase.
 You can connect your IDE (e.g. with the VSC Extension) to the Teamscale server to get real-time feedback on your code.

-- Please check all findings that Teamscale reports in our PR in GitHub and fix them.
+- Please check all findings that Teamscale reports in your PR in GitHub and fix them.

-- If you think there is a rule activated that is not useful for the votura project at all, please bring this discussion to the next technical meeting, so that we can discuss it with the whole team and can reconfigure Teamscale if necessary.
+- If you think there is a rule activated that is not useful for the votura project, please bring this up in the next meeting, so that it can be discussed with the whole team.
+If the team concludes the rule isn't useful, it can be reconfigured in the Teamscale webview.

 - If you think the complaining rule is useful in general, but not for your specific case, you can add tolerate this finding with a comment in the Teamscale UI.